Deep4GB/CMPSC472_FinalProject/README.md

 This project aims to develop a software application designed to assist the elderly in managing their health and daily tasks efficiently.
 The application serves as a reminder system for medication, appointments, and other crucial tasks.
 Additionally, it includes a health tracking feature allowing users to input and monitor vital health metrics such as blood pressure and heart rate.

+This Flask project incorporates several Operating System (OS) concepts:

+1. **Threads:** Utilized for asynchronous tasks, such as scheduling reminders and checking health metrics, to prevent blocking the main application.

+2. **File Handling:** Reading and writing JSON files to store and retrieve reminders, medications, appointments, and health metrics.

+3. **Synchronization:** Implementing locks (`threading.Lock`) to manage access to shared resources (e.g., reminders and health metrics) to avoid data corruption when multiple threads access them concurrently.

+4. **Process Control:** Flask handles multiple HTTP requests and responses as separate processes to manage the web application's functionalities.

+5. **Timers and Polling:** Employing time-based functions (`time.sleep()`) for scheduling reminders and continuously checking the current time against scheduled reminder times.

+6. **Inter-Process Communication (IPC):** Using HTTP methods like POST, GET, and DELETE for communication between the client (browser) and the server (Flask application) to perform actions like adding reminders, deleting records, and retrieving health metrics.

+These concepts work together to facilitate the functioning of the application, manage data, handle user requests, and ensure concurrent operations without conflicts or data loss.

 ## Team Members